-Fujifilm X-T2 versus Olympus PEN-F
+Fujifilm X-T2 vs Olympus PEN-F

-The Fujifilm X-T2 and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in July 2016 and January 2016.
+The Fujifilm X-T2 and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in July 2016 and January 2016.
 Both the X-T2 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a Four Thirds (PEN-F) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.

 Body comparison: Fujifilm X-T2 vs Olympus PEN-F

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Olympus PEN-F. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.